 Let’s talk about the first and probably more obvious one: they help tell the story.
 We as humans naturally love a good story.
 A good image in the right place can really help readers visualize and understand the subject better.

 The second reason images are so useful is because they divide the text.
-Let’s all be honest with ourselves and admit that when we see giant walls of text, it’s easy to just ignore them.
-But in all honesty, it’s exhausting to read a ton of text, especially if you don’t really have to.
-Throwing a nice image in there will give their eyes a small resting period, which means that they’re more likely to make it to the bottom of the page.
+Let’s all be honest with ourselves and admit it: when we see giant walls of text, it’s easy to just ignore them.
+It can feel exhausting to read a ton of text, especially if you don’t really have to.
+Throwing a nice image in there will give readers’ eyes a small resting period, which means that they’re more likely to make it to the bottom of the page.

-Lastly, images help your blog post rank.
-That’s right, images are a ranking factor.
-Just like you add keywords to an article, you can attach keywords to an image and help readers find their way to your post.
+images help your blog post rank.
+That’s right: images are a factor in search engine rankings!
+Just like you add keywords to an article, you can attach short or long-tail keywords to an image and help readers find their way to your post.

 Have a conclusion

-Having a conclusion is just as important as the introduction.
-You see, a lot of people will only read the introduction and conclusion while skimming the rest of the article.
+Having a conclusion is just as important as having a solid introduction.
+You see, a lot of people will only read the introduction and conclusion, while skimming the rest of the article.
 Therefore, having a proper conclusion to sum everything up is essential.
 It’s also your very best chance to have a call to action.
 Maybe you want to spark conversation between you and your readers.

-Then ask a question and have them reply in the comments section.
+To improve the likelihood of sparking conversation, ask a question and have readers reply in the comments section.
 What a better way to build a community around your blog?
+Comments can even help with search volume and search engine rankings, too!

 Don’t forget your call-to-action

-What call-to-action to include?
-Perhaps your interest is to build a better, bigger mailing list or a massive social media following.
+What call-to-action should you include?
+Perhaps your interest is to build a better, bigger email list or a massive social media following.
 If this is the case, include social media buttons or an e-mail box.
-But make sure to communicate that you won’t be spamming your readers and that they will only receive useful, curated content from you.
+But make sure to communicate that you won’t be spamming your readers and that they will only receive useful, curated content from you on niche topics that relate to your brand or blog.

-No matter the call to action, make sure that you make it as clear and direct as possible without letting the readers feel like they are being taken advantage of.
+No matter the call to action, make sure that you make it as clear and direct as possible without letting the readers feel like they are being taken advantage of or manipulated.

 Before putting your work out there on the Internet realm, make sure you get feedback on it.
 Maybe ask some of your colleagues or friends to read it.
-Yes, I know what you might say, these people are not necessarily your target audience.
-But that’s even better if you ask me.
-Because you can experience other points of view.
-Not to mention the useful feedback a fresh new pair of eyes can give you.
+Yes, I know what you might say: these people are not necessarily your target audience.
+But that’s even better, if you ask me; you can experience other points of view.
+This is not to mention the useful feedback a fresh new pair of eyes can give you.
 At least when it comes to grammar and readability.
+An outside eye may even help you improve your post for SEO ranking.

 How to know if your blog structure works with your audience

-So you finally finished writing that blog article and you are super proud of it.
-From my experience, though, this is where the hard part comes in.
+So, you’ve finally finished writing that blog article and you are super proud of it.
+From my experience, this is where the hard part comes in.
 Sure, learning how to structure a good blog post is essential.
 When it comes to distributing your content using the right channels, things get more complicated.
 All of us want our content to rank as high as possible so that all the hard work won’t be in vain.

 Here are some of the tactics you can use: